Page last updated:

 X-B3-SpanIdHTTP headers are present in the request, the Gorouter forwards them unmodified.
 In addition to these trace and span ids, the Gorouter access log message for the request includes

 Developers can then add Zipkin trace IDs to their application logging in order to trace app requests and responses in Cloud Foundry.

 After adding Zipkin HTTP headers to app logs, developers can use

-cf logs myapp to correlate the trace and span ids logged by the Gorouter with the trace ids logged by their app.
-To correlate trace IDs for a request through multiple apps, each app must forward appropriate values for the headers with requests to other applications.
+cf logs myapp to correlate the trace and span IDs logged by the Gorouter with the trace ids logged by their app.
+To correlate trace IDs for a request through multiple apps, each app must forward appropriate values for the headers with requests to other apps.

 Developers who want to obtain debug data for a specific instance of an app can use the HTTP header